redobackup/redobackup/README.md

 ## Related projects

 * **[Rescuezilla](https://github.com/rescuezilla/rescuezilla)**: After years without a new release, the source code for Redo Backup 1.0.4 (released in 2012) was forked in 2019, and many long-standing bugs that affected this version were fixed.
 Rescuezilla's lead maintainer offers outstanding support (even extending to users of past releases of Redo Backup!) and has many ambitious features slated for inclusion, including the aim of becoming a drop-in replacement for Clonezilla.

-This is definitely a project worth taking a look at.
+## Source for older releases

+While the tarballs for source code for versions 1.0.4 and prior are available for download from [SourceForge](https://sourceforge.net/projects/redobackup/files), the **Rescuezilla** project also maintains a meticulously reconstructed [Redo Backup and Recovery source code archive](https://github.com/rescuezilla/redobackup) with extensive information about past releases (far more than simply a mirror of the source code).